MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-tenant.md

 After customer users successfully sign in into your external-facing app, you can enable them to edit their profiles.
 You enable the customer users to manage their profiles by using [Microsoft Graph API's](/graph/api/user-get) `/me` endpoint.
 Calling the `/me` endpoint requires a signed-in user and therefore a delegated permission.

 In this how-to guide, you learn how to prepare your external tenant to support edit their profile with multifactor authentication (MFA) protection.
 The MFA requirement is enables by a Conditional Access (CA) policy.

-This article is the first part of a four-part guide.
+This article is the first part of a three-part guide.

 ## Updatable properties

 To customize the fields your customer users can edit in their profile, choose from the properties listed in the *Update profile* row of the table in [Microsoft Graph APIs and permissions](reference-user-permissions.md#microsoft-graph-apis-and-permissions).

-## Pre-requisites
+## Prerequisites

-Complete the steps in [Tutorial: Prepare your external tenant to sign in users in a Node.js web app](tutorial-web-app-node-sign-in-prepare-tenant.md) tutorial series.
+- Complete the steps in [Tutorial: Prepare your external tenant to sign in users in a Node.js web app](tutorial-web-app-node-sign-in-prepare-tenant.md) tutorial series.
 After you complete this tutorial, you register an app in your external tenant, and build a web app that signs in users.
 We refer to this web application as the client web app.

 ## Register MFA web API